472.001 Purpose.—The Legislature deems it necessary to regulate surveyors and mappers as provided in ss. 472.001-472.037.

 472.036 Unlicensed practice of professional surveying and mapping; cease and desist notice; civil penalty; enforcement; citations; allocation of moneys collected.—

-(1) When the department has probable cause to believe that any person not licensed by the department or the board has violated any provision of this chapter, or any rule adopted pursuant to this chapter, the department may issue and deliver to such person a notice to cease and desist from such violation.
-In addition, the department may issue and deliver a notice to cease and desist to any person who aids and abets the unlicensed practice of surveying and mapping by employing such unlicensed person.
-The issuance of a notice to cease and desist shall not constitute agency action for which a hearing under ss.
+(1) When the department has probable cause to believe that a person not licensed by the department or the board has violated this chapter or any rule adopted pursuant to this chapter, the department may issue and deliver to such person a notice to cease and desist from such violation.
+In addition, the department may issue and deliver a notice to cease and desist to a person who aids and abets the unlicensed practice of surveying and mapping by employing such unlicensed person.
+The issuance of a notice to cease and desist does not constitute agency action for which a hearing under ss.
 120.569 and 120.57 may be sought.
-For the purpose of enforcing a cease and desist order, the department may file a proceeding in the name of the state seeking issuance of an injunction or a writ of mandamus against any person who violates any provisions of such order.
-In addition to the foregoing remedies, the department may impose an administrative penalty not to exceed $5,000 per incident pursuant to the provisions of chapter 120 or may issue a citation pursuant to the provisions of subsection (3).
+For the purpose of enforcing a cease and desist order, the department may file a proceeding in the name of the state seeking issuance of an injunction or a writ of mandamus against a person who violates such order.
+In addition to the foregoing remedies, the department may impose an administrative fine in the Class II category pursuant to s.
+570.971 for each incident pursuant to chapter 120 or may issue a citation pursuant to subsection (3).
 If the department is required to seek enforcement of the order for a penalty pursuant to s.
-120.569, it shall be entitled to collect its attorney’s fees and costs, together with any cost of collection.
+120.569, it shall be entitled to collect its attorney fees and costs, together with any cost of collection.

 (2) In addition to or in lieu of any remedy provided in subsection (1), the department may seek the imposition of a civil penalty through the circuit court for any violation for which the department may issue a notice to cease and desist under subsection (1).
-The civil penalty shall be no less than $500 and no more than $5,000 for each offense.
+The civil penalty shall be a fine in the Class II category pursuant to s.
+570.971 for each offense.
 The court may also award to the prevailing party court costs and reasonable attorney fees and, in the event the department prevails, may also award reasonable costs of investigation.

-(3)(a) Notwithstanding the provisions of s.
-472.033, the department shall adopt rules to permit the issuance of citations for unlicensed practice of a profession.
+(3)(a) Notwithstanding s.
+472.033, the department shall adopt rules for the issuance of citations for unlicensed practice of a profession.
 The citation shall be issued to the subject and shall contain the subject’s name and any other information the department determines to be necessary to identify the subject, a brief factual statement, the sections of the law allegedly violated, and the penalty imposed.
 The citation must clearly state that the subject may choose, in lieu of accepting the citation, to follow the procedure under s.
 472.033.
 If the subject disputes the matter in the citation, the procedures set forth in s.
 472.033 must be followed.
 However, if the subject does not dispute the matter in the citation with the department within 30 days after the citation is served, the citation shall become a final order of the department upon filing with the agency clerk.
-The penalty shall be a fine of not less than $500 or more than $5,000 or other conditions as established by rule.
+The penalty shall be a fine in the Class II category pursuant to s.
+570.971 or other conditions as established by rule.

 (b) Each day that the unlicensed practice continues after issuance of a citation constitutes a separate violation.